HL7/fhir-specialty-rx/input/pages/message-structure.md

 It is a message Bundle with:

-- an event type equal to 'query-response'
+- an event type equal to `query-response`
 - a Parameters resource as the focus (see below)
 - a mandatory Patient resource representing the requesting party's understanding of the patient
 - a mandatory Patient representing the patient in the responder's system